ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/queries/_includes/transaction-lock-invalidation.md

     ![](../_assets/transactions-locks-invalidation.png)

-    This chart shows the number of operations that returned the transaction locks invalidation error per second.
+    This chart shows the number of queries that returned the transaction locks invalidation error per second.